Functionalism and Caprice in Stonecutting. The Case of the Nativity Chapel in Burgos Cathedral

 [thumbnail of Functionalism and Caprice in Stonecutting.
 The Case of the Nativity Chapel in Burgos Cathedral]

-PDF (Functionalism and Caprice in Stonecutting.
-The Case of the Nativity Chapel in Burgos Cathedral) - Requires a PDF viewer, such as GSview, Xpdf or Adobe Acrobat Reader
+PDF (Portable Document Format) (Functionalism and Caprice in Stonecutting.
+The Case of the Nativity Chapel in Burgos Cathedral) - Se necesita un visor de ficheros PDF, como GSview, Xpdf o Adobe Acrobat Reader

 Starting from the inaugural text of Philibert de L'Orme, stereotomic treatises and manuscripts are